 We try to run the Cottages as sustainably as we can – to us that means as part of the local community, economy and environment.
 One way or another, what you spend stays here in Kei, almost all in our village, Ohoililir.
 Please respect these views – don’t mess up the forest and sea life, help us recycle as much rubbish as possible and be civil with the local people.
 They are used to visitors, genuinely pleased to meet you and what may seem to be reserve is actually politeness.
 Having a little Indonesian will help along the process of getting to know each other but isn’t essential.
 An interest in football is also useful.

 The Cottages are about 500m through the coconut grove from Ohoililir village, which in turn is about 10 km west of the main town, Langgur/Tual.
-The village has a school, three or four small ‘kios’ shops, an active Catholic Church and a strong sense of community and tradition (adat) Most people are fishermen and/or farmers and some work in the town.
+The village has a school, a few small ‘kios’ shops, an active Catholic Church and a strong sense of community and tradition (adat) Most people are fishermen and/or farmers and some work in the town.

 …..through the coconut grove to Coaster….

 Other than locals you should have the beach pretty much to yourself during the week.
 However, at weekends, especially Sundays, it is a popular picnic place with people from town and the village caters for them by setting up warungs selling drinks and snacks.

 The footy pitch

 On checking in, Coaster staff will ask foreigners to fill in a registration “A” Form (this is a legal requirement for new visitors to the island), make a photo-copy of the ‘photo page’ and ‘visa page’ of your passport and arrange for these to be forwarded to the police.
 Very occasionally it may be necessary to visit the Tual police station in person.
 Unless you have visa problems this is not a big deal – it is just so they know your face.

 •The New Cottage/COASTER 2: Rp 250,000 room/night (tax included)